 - Fee is R1800/p

-- Enquire for group discount of 5 delegates and above
+- Enquire about group discounts for 5 delegates and more

 - Full payment must be received 2 weeks prior to start of event

-- To adhere to the cancellation penalty that applies 2 weeks prior to start of event
+- Adherence to the cancellation penalty that applies 2 weeks prior to start of event

 To book your seat, please click APPLY NOW.
 If you have queries on how to book online, please send an email to firstname.lastname@example.org